Fitbit Sense 2 vs Versa 4: What's the difference between these smartwatches?

 (Image credit: Grace Walsh/Future)

+Although the Versa 4 presents more as a fitness tracker than the health-orientated Sense 2, which focuses on health and wellbeing, it is the Sense 2 that works more accurately and efficiently than the Versa 4.
 For example, when it comes to GPS tracking for activities like walking, running, and cycling, the Sense 2 connects faster.
-It's essential to be connected to GPS when you do any of these activities otherwise your statistics like distance covered, pace, speed, etc. wouldn't be accurate.
-When testing the Versa 4, there were a couple of occasions where I hadn't realised the GPS hadn't connected so the accuracy of the data was off by quite a lot.
+It's essential to be connected to GPS when you do any of these activities, otherwise, statistics like distance covered, pace and speed wouldn't be accurate.
+When testing the Versa 4, there were a couple of occasions where I hadn't realised the GPS hadn't connected, so the accuracy of the data was off by quite a lot.

 The only difference between the two is the standard pre-set watch face.
 On the home screen, you'll find the focus remains on core wellness pillars with icons displaying your stress score, heart rate, Active Zone Minutes (how many minutes in terms of intensity you've been exercising for that day) and sleep score, rather than classic fitness statistics like heart rate, steps, and calorie burn like on the Fitbit Versa 4.

-However, you can customise your own watch face as you like via the app with both free and paid-for alternatives that can completely change the look and design of your watch face in just a few clicks and a sync.
-So, if you're considering one watch over the other based on the watch face design, know that it's fully interchangeable.
+However, you can customise your watch face as you like via the app with free and paid-for alternatives that can completely change the look and design of your watch face in just a few clicks and a sync.
+So, if you're considering one watch over the other based on the watch face design, know it's fully interchangeable.

 One of the many reasons I love Fitbit devices is the battery life.
 Compared to other fitness trackers like the Apple Watch, the life of one charge lasts a long time - six days or more to be specific - and over my time testing, I found this was just the minimum.